emmaC11/Dev-Connect/README.md

 ## Code
 * I referenced the sample blog from [CI content]((https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/)), this provided helpful snippets throughout my project for layouts, views, models, etc
+* I worked on a [personal project](https://github.com/emmaC11/ec-portfolio) a couple months ago which I referenced.
+The code used bootstrap & followed a similar design theme.
 * I used chat-gpt to generate sample content for my site & to write content for readme.
 I also used it to troubleshoot different errors such as line too long & errors in views etc. It was very helpful when working on the edit comment feature.
 * I referenced the following GitHub repo's throughout for guidance, VeganEat helped with the delete comment functionality.
 All wonderful ladies!
 [VeganEat](https://github.com/KarinOldbring/vegan-a-eat/tree/main),[F1 Booking System](https://github.com/Grawnya/f1-dublin-race-ticket-booking-system/tree/main#heroku-deploy), [Where-Next](https://github.com/AngMaher/PP4-Where-Next/)